CircusTrix

-CircusTrix is an American developer, operator and franchisor of indoor trampoline and extreme recreation parks.
+CircusTrix was an American developer, operator and franchisor of indoor trampoline and extreme recreation parks.
 The company operates over 319 parks in the United States, Europe, and Asia making it the largest trampoline park operator in the world, the largest operator of extreme obstacle courses in the United States, and the operator of the largest trampoline park in Germany.

 The CircusTrix parks incorporate interconnected trampolines, soft foam pits, trapezes, slacklines, and American Ninja Warrior-inspired obstacle courses.
 In 2016, American Ninja Warrior competitor, Kevin Bull, signed an endorsement deal with the company.
 The company is based in Provo, Utah with additional offices in Los Angeles.

-Brands that fall under the CircusTrix corporate umbrella include Sky Zone, Rockin’ Jump, Ryze, HighHeaven, Skywalk, 2Infinity, Gravitopia, and numerous others.
+Brands that fell under the CircusTrix corporate umbrella include Sky Zone, Rockin’ Jump, Ryze, HighHeaven, Skywalk, 2Infinity, Gravitopia, and numerous others.

 History

 CircusTrix was founded in October 2011 by Case Lawrence, a former attorney and real estate developer from Fresno, California.
 Lawrence got the idea for the company after visiting a trampoline park in San Francisco with his children.
 The first CircusTrix park, SkyWalk, was opened near Fresno in 2011.
 The second park, dubbed Defy Gravity, was opened in Durham, North Carolina in mid-2012.
 Over the next two years CircusTrix acquired, renovated and expanded other existing parks, increasing the number of locations to over 20 in 2014.

 The company's exponential growth continued as they expanded the brand internationally by opening large, diverse parks in Europe and Asia under the Ryze brand name.
 In January 2014, CircusTrix announced that they would be expanding to the Asian market with a new trampoline park in Hong Kong.
 The park was opened in July 2014.
 The first European park was announced in September 2014 and was opened in January 2015 in Edinburgh, Scotland.
 By mid-2015, the company was operating 25 parks, most of which were in the United States.
 By the end of 2015, that number had increased to 28.
 Parks in South Korea, Hong Kong and Edinburgh opened between 2015 and 2016.

 In 2016, new parks were opened or are planned to open in locations like Sacramento, California; Clovis; Seoul, South Korea; Lakeland, Florida; Visalia, California; and others.
 Many parks began introducing American Ninja Warrior-inspired obstacle courses, as well.
 In June 2016, CircusTrix announced that it had signed an endorsement deal with Kevin Bull, a frequent American Ninja Warrior competitor.
 As part of the deal, Bull trains in the company's parks and also appears in CircusTrix television and radio ads.
 As of August 2016, the company operates over 30 parks in the United States, Europe, and Asia.